rsyncOSX/RsyncOSXdocs/content/post/Built.md

 ## RsyncOSX vs RsyncUI

 RsyncOSX and RsyncUI shares most of the code for the model components.
 RsyncOSX is a pure Swift and Storyboard based macOS application.
 RsyncUI is a pure SwiftUI and Swift based macOS application.
 Both apps utilizes another great declarative library Combine developed by Apple.
 As well as JSON files for storing tasks, logrecords and user configuration.
-The main difference between the two apps is the UI part and how the UI is designed and built.
+The main difference between the two apps is the UI and how the UI is designed and built.

 | App      | Code | Paradigm |